Fine Art America is the world's most powerful sales and marketing tool for photographers and visual artists.

 Her aim is to draw the viewer into the work of art and let the work speak to the viewer on an intimate level, evoking different feelings and emotions through colour, texture and subject matter.

-Art has become an integral part of Leana’s life as well as the person she is today.
 Through creativity, Leana found her destiny and purpose in life by bringing colour, happiness, enjoyment and appreciation of nature into people’s lives.

 In my paintings I respond to the effects of colour, light and atmosphere, as well as the feelings stirred up within my being when painting and viewing the subject matter.
 I use Professional Artist quality products and a variety of mediums ranging from acrylics, mixed media and oils as I enjoy the unique quality that each medium has to offer.
-I make use of a variety of techniques in each artwork to achieve the specific effects needed in the artwork.

 Please remember to bookmark this page and check back often, as I am always adding new work.
 Thank you for your interest and support!